Is HMO Insurance the Right Choice For You?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-How Does an HMO Plan Work?
+How Does HMO Insurance Work?

-An HMO plan contracts with a network of doctors and medical facilities that policyholders can use for their medical needs.
+Health maintenance organization (HMO) plans, like the ones available through Cigna and Aetna, contract with a network of doctors and medical facilities that policyholders can use for their medical needs.
 Members can see providers within this network usually without being charged a deductible.

-If it’s not emergency care, HMO members will have to pay for out-of-network services out of pocket.
 Due to this inflexibility, HMOs are relatively cheaper than other plans that provide some coverage for out-of-network care.

 HMO Rules for Subscribers